 Junio Hamano, the Git maintainer, sent an email to the mailing list

-interpreted as being a shortened form of --no-renames
+interpreted as being a shortened form of --no-renames, which is

 a valid option